citrix/terraform-provider-citrix/README.md

 }
 ```

-Please refer the Citrix Terraform Provider documentation such as [docs/resources/daas_zone.md](docs/resources/daas_zone.md) to find out the configurable properties of each type of resources, understand what they do, and what option values are supported.
+Please refer the Plugin for Terraform Provider for Citrix DaaS™ documentation such as [docs/resources/daas_zone.md](docs/resources/daas_zone.md) to find out the configurable properties of each type of resources, understand what they do, and what option values are supported.

 ---------

-## Using Citrix Terraform provider for Citrix DaaS
+## Using the Plugin for Terraform Provider for Citrix DaaS™

 ### Install Terraform

 Refer the [Hashicorp documentation](https://learn.hashicorp.com/tutorials/terraform/install-cli) for installing Terraform CLI for your own environment.

-### Configure your Citrix Terraform Provider
+### Configure your Plugin for Terraform Provider for Citrix DaaS™

-Refer section [Understanding Provider Configuration](#understanding-provider-configuration) or [Provider documentation](docs/index.md) to configure Citrix Terraform Provider for the Citrix DaaS site you want to manage with Terraform.
+Refer section [Understanding Provider Configuration](#understanding-provider-configuration) or [Provider documentation](docs/index.md) to configure the provider for the Citrix DaaS site you want to manage with Terraform.

 ### Start writing Terraform for managing your Citrix DaaS site